w3bdesign/w3bdesign/README.md

 <span align="left">My name is Daniel Fjeldstad and I have been working with webdesign and development since 2000. <br/><br />I have experience with a wide range of languages and tools, like:
 <br /> <br />
-  Javascript, Typescript, PHP, React, Vue 2 and 3, Gatsby, Nextjs, Nuxtjs, Laravel, WordPress, WooCommerce and many more.
+  Javascript, Typescript, PHP, React, Vue 2 and 3, Storybook, Gatsby, Nextjs, Nuxtjs, Laravel, WordPress, WooCommerce and many more.
   <br /> <br />
   I particularly value code quality, continuous improvement and following best coding practices as much as possible.
 </span>